Chunglebimper/Physics-Informed-Deep-Learning-For-Damage-Assessment/src/README.md

 This is a modular PyTorch implementation for damage assessment using multi-temporal satellite imagery.
 The model supports physics-informed learning via GLCM-based texture loss, and includes tools for visualization, evaluation, and preprocessing.

+## Details
+This is a modular PyTorch implementation for damage assessment using multi-temporal satellite imagery that has been preprocessed by from a script located in

 ## TODO
 - Put results in new directory
 - Improve efficiency